Astropanax procumbens

 Astropanax procumbens is a species of plant in the family Araliaceae.
-It is endemic to Seychelles and now confined to six small areas on Silhouette Island at elevations between 400 and 700 meters.
+It is endemic to Seychelles and now confined to six small areas on Silhouette Island at elevations between 400 and 700 m.
 This species has now become extinct on Mahé.

 Astropanax procumbens is a climbing epiphyte, with gray bark, palmate leaves on petioles up to 20 cm in length, and cream-colored, globular fruits in clusters.